mher/flower/docs/config.rst

 tasks_columns
 ~~~~~~~~~~~~~

-Specifies list of comma-delimited columns on `/tasks/` page.
+Specifies list of comma-delimited columns on `/tasks/` page. `all` value
+enables all columns.
 Columns on the page can be reordered using drag and drop.

+(by default, `tasks_columns="name,uuid,state,args,kwargs,result,received,started,runtime,worker"`)

 Available columns are:

   - `name`